ciro3/ciro3/README.md

 Human being with environmental science and engineering background.
 Learning coding.
 Continual learner.

-* 🌍  Based. in British Columbia
+* 🌍  Based  in British Columbia
 * 🧠  Learning to code (CS50)
 * 🤝  Open to collaborating on environmental sustainability and data science projects